 Heat heavy whipping cream in a small saucepan over medium heat.
 Stir often until it just comes to a boil.
-Pour the hot cream over the chocolate, put lid on the food processor bowl, and let sit for 2-3 minutes.
+Pour the hot cream over the chocolate, put the lid on the food processor bowl, and let sit for 2-3 minutes.
 Pulse for 3 seconds.

 Remove lid and scrape down the sides and bottom of the food processor bowl.
 Return lid and pulse for 5 more seconds or until the mixture, which is called ganache, is smooth.

-Dont’ over-mix your ganache or it will turn grainy as it sets up.
+Don't over-mix your ganache or it will turn grainy as it sets up.

 Note: A food processor makes easy work of creating a chocolate ganache.
-If you don’t have one, finely chop your chocolate and put it in a microwave safe mixing bowl.
+If you don't have one, finely chop your chocolate and put it in a microwave-safe mixing bowl.
 Boil cream as above and pour over chocolate and let sit for 2-3 minutes.
 Use a whisk to create an emulsion.
 Begin by stirring just in the center of the bowl, then slowly bring the whisk out to the edge of the bowl.
 Stir just until combined and the ganache is smooth.

 Allow this to cool until it is thick enough to spread.
-Keep and eye on it.
-I can’t tell you how long this will take.
+Keep an eye on it.
+I can't tell you how long this will take.
 There are too many variables.
 So, just stir it every 15 minutes or so and keep an eye on it.

 Once the cakes are cool, use a cake leveler to cut off part of the cake that did dome up a bit, then slice each cake into two even layers.
 You can see that I didn't have to cut off much.
 My cakes baked up nice and level.